ConductorOne/baton-google-bigquery/README.md

 Flags:
-      --client-id string                    The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string                The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --credentials-json-file-path string   JSON credentials file name for the Google identity platform account. ($BATON_CREDENTIALS_JSON_FILE_PATH)
+      --client-id string                    The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string                The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) --credentials-json-file-path string   required: JSON credentials file name for the Google identity platform account. ($BATON_CREDENTIALS_JSON_FILE_PATH)
   -f, --file string                         The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                                help for baton-google-bigquery
-      --log-format string                   The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string                    The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                        This must be set in order for provisioning actions to be enabled. ($BATON_PROVISIONING)
+      --log-format string                   The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string                    The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                        This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING)
-  -v, --version                             version for baton-google-bigquery
+      --skip-full-sync                      This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing                           This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                             version for baton-google-bigquery

 Use "baton-google-bigquery [command] --help" for more information about a command.